East Anglian Traditional Music Trust

 Previous Stepdance Days

-This year's Stepdance Day took place on Sunday 24th July in a new location, is in the village of Occold near Eye in mid Suffolk.
+The 2016 Stepdance Day took place on Sunday 24th July in a new location, is in the village of Occold near Eye in mid Suffolk.
 The village made us very welcome, especially Danny, the new landlord at the Beaconsfield Arms and Barry from the Village Hall.
 We had a good turnout of stepdancers and although our younger regulars were elsewhere this year, we were very pleased to welcome several new dancers.
+Click here for a set of photos taken by Barry Woods.

 Doreen West O'Connor presents Lenny Whiting with the Percy West O'Connor Award.